 - St Peter, B4069, Church of England

 You can also perform a more selective search for churches in the Langley Burrell area that are recorded in the GENUKI church database.
-This will also help identify churches in nearby townships and/or parishes.
+This will also help identify other churches in nearby townships and/or parishes.
 You also have the option to see the location of the churches marked on a map.

 Indexes and registers of the parish church of Langley Burrell, St Peter: